February 22, 2024

 Funded status

-For the second quarter of 2024, the average funded status improved to 131.1% from 130.0%, driven by a modest drop in liabilities.
-Assets continued to outpace liabilities over the quarter, resulting in a healthier funded status.
+In the third quarter of 2024, the average funded status improved to 135.0% from 131.1% in the previous quarter, driven by increased growth in assets as they continued to outpace liabilities, which resulted in a healthier funded status.
+The current average funded status is significantly higher than it was in December 2020.

 Asset mix

-The average asset mix represents a combination of growth, hedging, and diversifying assets, each playing a unique role in the functioning of the pension portfolio.
-The average asset mix implies an interest-rate hedge ratio of 53.7% relative to the interest-rate exposure of the average liabilities.
+The average asset mix represents a combination of growth, hedging, and diversifying assets—each playing a unique role in the functioning of the pension portfolio.
+The average asset combinations shown below imply an interest-rate hedge ratio of 53.5% relative to the interest-rate exposure of the average liabilities.

 Outlook